-- the financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - b) the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- a) the financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - b) the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 Financial assets that do not meet the above conditions are classified as fair value through profit or loss.
-The Company's cash and amounts receivable are measured at amortized cost.
+The Company's cash is measured at amortized cost.

-Notes to the Financial Statements For the Years Ended October 31, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to the Financial Statements Years Ended October 31, 2021 and 2020 (Expressed in Canadian Dollars)

-3. Significant Accounting Policies (continued)
+3. Summary of Significant Accounting Policies (continued)